 The soils above schistous biotite gneisses are sandy, acidic iron podsols with a thick layer of raw humus, which is only weakly developed in stand C. The soils have developed from former stone pine forest soils.
-They have developed from former pine forest soil.
-The humus is mineralized very slowly (supply of nitrogen about 3 to 4 kg/ha, at C only one third of it).
+The humus is mineralized very slowly (supply of nitrogen about 3 to 4 kg/ha, at C only ⅓ of it).

 The phytomass should remain constant except for certain fluctuations, i.e. the stands are in ecological equilibrium with their environment, with an increase in phytomass also being prevented by browsing (game, ptarmigan, arthropods) and by certain losses of substance in winter (freezing and drying of parts protruding above the snow).

 The photosynthetic capacity per leaf area is the same in deciduous and evergreen dwarf shrub species; in terms of dry leaf weight, it is similar to that of soft-leaved deciduous woody species in deciduous dwarf shrubs and comparable to that of coniferous species in evergreens.
-The shallow temperature optimum for photosynthesis in the Ericaceae is between 10 °C and 30 °C and corresponds to the usual temperatures in stands on cloudy and clear days; the temperature minimum for CO2 assimilation is -5 °C to -6 °C with supercooled leaves.
+The shallow temperature optimum for photosynthesis in the Ericaceae is between 10 °C and 30 °C and corresponds to the usual temperatures in stands on cloudy and clear days; the temperature minimum for CO2 assimilation is -5 °C to -6 °C with super-cooled leaves.
 Overheating of leaves rarely occurs, as does restriction of photosynthesis due to lack of water.
 Although water supply is adequate during the growing season and the total transpired water volume is equivalent to 100 to 200 mm, transpiration limitation has been observed during foehn periods.
 In winter, cuticular transpiration is very low.

 Heat damage during the summer is observed at most in individual shoots over loosely lying stones or over vegetation-free raw humus blankets.
 Cold damage in winter can only occur in the apical state.
-Hardening off protects plants from frost damage; late frosts after softening, on the other hand, can be dangerous.
-Damage caused by frost-dryness is difficult to prove; in most cases, the damage is caused by a combination of several factors.
+Hardening protects plants from frost damage; late frosts after dehardening, on the other hand, can be dangerous.
+Damage caused by frost-drought is difficult to prove; in most cases, the damage is caused by a combination of several factors.
 Completely frost-hardy are the arctic-alpine species Loiseleuria procumbens and Vaccinium uliginosum.

 Respiration is markedly excessive at the time of main growth.
 Around this time, in the fat-storing Loiseleuria, the respiration coefficient drops to 0.8 to 0.9 and rises again to 1 after completion of intensive growth.